ssd-codegen/ssd/README.md

           used automatically.

   -r, --raw
-          use raw data file as input instead of the scd data format
+          use raw data file as input instead of the ssd data format

   -o, --out <OUT>
           The file which should get written with the output from the generator